Kernix13/beginner-git-commands/README.md

 git push origin master
 ```

-Where `origin` stands for the address of your repo.
-You may get prompted for your GitHub username and password (only for your first push).
+Where `origin` stands for the default branch of your repo..
 Then after making changes use:

 ```
 git add .